DIPlib/diplib.github.io/_posts/2003-10-08-New-version.md

 Unfortunately we can no longer provide Linux versions that work with MATLAB 5.3, so we are dropping support for that version.
 The previous version without a time limit is available through the download-page.

-Similarily, the IRIX and Alpha/OSF1 versions are not updated regularily because we do not have these machines ourselves.
+Similarly, the IRIX and Alpha/OSF1 versions are not updated regularly because we do not have these machines ourselves.